Past Projects

 -

-Develop a Mental Health Resilience for Child Care Workers training which includes a four-module eLearning course and five tele-coaching sessions.
-Training topics include stress management, building resilience, working with diverse families, organization wellness, and grief and loss.
-The training is intended for directors and staff at licensed child care facilities.
+The Center developed a Mental Health Resilience for Child Care Workers training, which included a four-module eLearning course and five tele-coaching sessions.
+Training topics included stress management, building resilience, working with diverse families, organizational wellness, and grief and loss.
+The training was intended for directors and staff working at licensed child care facilities across 猎奇重口.

 Funder: DPHHS Early Childhood & Family Support Division